bynyck/bynyck/README.md

 Hello!
 I'm Nicollas Nascimento, a Software Engineering student focused on the JavaScript ecosystem.

-I'm currently building real-world projects with JavaScript, Node.js and Express, while improving my knowledge of software architecture, REST APIs and backend development.
+I'm currently building real-world projects with TypeScript, Node.js and Express, while improving my knowledge of software architecture, REST APIs and backend development.

 ### Technologies and tools